-The machine will give you a plastic coin which you will have to validate before entering the Komuter.
+The machine will give you a plastic coin that you will have to validate before entering the Komuter.

 2. Head to KTM Komuter

-Once you have your ticket aka plastic coin, head to KTM Komuter by following the signs.
+Once you have your ticket aka plastic coin, head to KTM Komuter (you’ll see lots of signs).
 Make sure to check the platform on the screens above the entrance to the Komuter and validate the coin.
 Keep it until you reach Batu Caves – you will have to validate it again when exiting the Komuter.

 After heading to the platform, take a seat and wait for the train.
-There will be digital screens which will show at what time the train will arrive.
+There will be digital screens that will show at what time the train arrives.

 If you are traveling by train for the first time in Malaysia, be aware that there are ladies only carriages.
-They have pink stickers on them as shown in the pictures above.
+They have pink stickers on them as shown in the picture above.
 In these carriages, only women are allowed.

 4. Arrive at Batu Caves